flame/randutv/matlab/README.md

-### MATLAB interface to randutv, specifically the lapack-compatible version.
+## MATLAB interface to randutv, specifically the lapack-compatible version.

-## Author (interface only)
+### Author (interface only)

 * Alex Barnett
   Center for Computational Mathematics
   Flatiron Institute
   NY, NY 10010, USA.

-## Description
+### Description

 This is a MATLAB wrapper to the lapack-compatible randUTV implementation.
-It was built using mwrap by David Bindel; however, mwrap is not needed for compilation of the MEX exectuable.
+It links against MATLAB's own blas/lapack which are based on MKL.
+The interface was built using `mwrap` by David Bindel;
+however, this is not needed for compilation of the MEX exectuable.

-## Usage
+### Usage

 From this directory, check in the `makefile` the choice of compiler, etc, then